Dollar Energy Fund Reaches Milestone of Providing Utility Assistance Grants to One Million Households Across the USA

 PITTSBURGH, PA, UNITED STATES, November 18, 2025 /EINPresswire.com/ -- Dollar Energy Fund, a nonprofit organization whose mission is focused on helping limited-income households maintain basic gas, electric, water and wastewater utility service, today announced a significant milestone of one million households within 18 states receiving utility assistance grants through its hardship programs since the organization was founded in 1983.

-In Ohio, Dollar Energy Fund has provided 160,397 grants totaling $38,074,131 in utility assistance since 2009 to help households maintain critical utility services during times of crisis.
-The program is coordinated through its utility partners AEP Ohio, Northeast Ohio Natural Gas, and Dynegy Energy Aid, with additional funding distributed through the Ohio Utility Assistance Program to customers of AEP Ohio, Columbia Gas of Ohio, Duke Energy, and Enbridge Gas.
+In Virginia, Dollar Energy Fund has provided 63,442 grants totaling $23,866,305 in utility assistance since 2009 to help households maintain critical utility services during times of crisis.
+The program is coordinated through its utility partners AlexRenew, Appalachian Power, Columbia Gas of Virginia, Old Dominion Power, and Virginia American Water.

 This achievement represents Dollar Energy Fund’s efforts throughout four decades of partnership with utility companies, community-based organizations and donors—all committed to providing our neighbors in need with utility assistance and other services that support self-sufficiency.